openregister/demo-cookie-cutter/README.md

 cookiecutter git@github.com:openregister/demo-cookie-cutter.git
 ```

 You will be prompted for the name of your application.
-Don't use any kebab-case names and that would result in an invalid python module name.
+Don't use a kebab-case name as that would result in an invalid python module name.
 Use single words or snake case, e.g. schoolfinder or school_finder.

-The cookiecutter will create a directory for your app with the name you answered and in there you will find a simple skeleton app with a base govuk template and stylesheets.
+The cookiecutter will create a directory for your app with the name you answered and in that directory you will find a simple skeleton app with a base govuk template and stylesheets.
 The rest is up to you.

 ####What happens next